MinhThuan2406/RAGChatbot/DEVELOPER_GUIDE.md

 # RAGChatbot Developer Guide

-This guide is for developers who want to understand, extend, or contribute to the RAGChatbot project.
+This guide is for developers who want to set up, extend, or contribute.

 ---

-## 1. Project Structure
+## Project Structure

 - `backend/` — FastAPI backend, adapters, core logic, database, and services
 - `frontend/` — Web UI (if present)